heeyunlee/break/README.md

 ## Introduction

 ### Why?
-There are countless fitness apps available, yet I was never satisfied with just one app, and I always had to use multiple apps to log and track my health & fitness.
-For example, [Yazio] was very good for tracking nutritions, but tracking physical activities was never good there.
-[Strong] app was very good for tracking weight lifting exercises, but it also lacked other functionalities.
+There are countless fitness apps available, yet I was never satisfied with just one app, and I always had to use multiple apps to log and track my physical activtivies—weightlifting and running—and nutrition consumption at the same time.
+For example, [Yazio] was very good for tracking nutritions consumptions, but tracking physical activities was never good there.
+[Strong] app was very good for tracking weight lifting exercises, but they didn't have the feautes to add nutritions consumptions.
+To achieve health & fitness goals such as dieting, both exercising AND eating are equally important, but no apps offered exceptionally good product for both.

 That's why I started this project.
 The goal of this project is to create a all-in-one place for users to log and track their health & fitness.
-Users can log their body measurements, nutritions consumed, and workout data, and these data are transformed into customizable and easy-to-look dashboard, all in one app.
-Users also can use YouTube videos to workout and log their progress.
+Users can log and track their body measurements, nutritions consumed, and workout data, and these data are transformed into customizable and easy-to-look dashboard, all in one app.

+This project is a work-in-process.
+I am keeping learning and developing new features.
+Below is the breif roadmap:

-### Checklist
+### Roadmap
+#### Nutritions
 - [x] Manaully add nutritions data
 - [ ] Add nutritions by scanning bar code
-- [ ] Automatically log nutritions data
+- [ ] Automatically log nutritions data using credit card transactions data

+#### Body Measurement
 - [x] Manually add body measurements data
 - [ ] Automatically sync measurements data with Apple HealthKit and/or Google Fit

+#### Exercise
-- [x] Log weight lifting exercise data
+- [x] Log weight lifting exercise data manually
 - [ ] Log other cardio workouts
 - [x] Workout with YouTube Video